Tanqueray: Products

-The United Kingdom got the Export Strength version until 2023, after which it was lowered to 41.3% to avoid increased alcohol duties.
+The United Kingdom had the Export Strength version until 2023, after which it was lowered to 41.3% to avoid increased alcohol duties.
 The phrase "Export Strength" no longer appears on these bottles.

 Tanqueray No. Ten Gin (47.3%) was introduced in 2000 and is targeted at the martini market.
 It is distilled four times with whole grapefruit, orange, lime and chamomile flowers.

-Tanqueray Sterling Vodka debuted in 1989 and available in both neutral and citrus flavours with most sales in the U.S.
+Tanqueray Sterling Vodka debuted in 1989, available in both neutral and citrus flavours with most sales in the U.S.

 Tanqueray Rangpur Gin was introduced in Maryland, Delaware, and Washington, D.C. in the summer of 2006.
-It has a strong citrus flavour, the result of rangpur limes, ginger, and bay leaves added during the final distillation process.
+It has a strong citrus flavour, the result of Rangpur limes, ginger, and bay leaves added during the final distillation process.
 It is produced at 82.6 proof (41.3% abv) and is now available throughout the United States and Canada.
 It is named after the city of Rangpur in Bangladesh from where the name of the citrus also came.

 Tanqueray Malacca Gin was introduced in 1997 as a "wetter" alternative to the London Dry, with more sweetness and a stronger fruit palate (most notably grapefruit).
-Discontinued in 2001, Diageo announced on 12 December 2012 (12/12/12) that a 16,000-case limited edition of Tanqueray Malacca would be relaunched in the US, Great Britain, Canada and Western Europe for February 2013.
+Discontinued in 2001, Diageo announced on 12 December 2012 that a 16,000-case limited edition of Tanqueray Malacca would be relaunched in the US, Great Britain, Canada and Western Europe for February 2013.

 Tanqueray Blackcurrant Royale Gin was introduced in 2021.
 It has a rich fruity flavour with taste of French blackcurrant, vanilla and exotic floral notes.